kbo4sho/modular-styles/README.md

-# Webpack Boiler w/ Babel
+# Modular styles

-Exploring a better way import specific styles
+Exploring a better way to import specific styles and how local scope works with webpack.

 ## Installation